-The Prince of Wales website shares that Kate, Camilla and the Queen all met members of the Armed Services, who are involved in a Gifts For Troops scheme:
+Kate, Camilla and the Queen all met members of the Armed Services at Fortnum & Mason, as part of the Gifts For Troops scheme:

 “The scheme sees packages of tea and biscuits sent to soldiers serving in Afghanistan.
 More than 15,000 troops will receive a commemorative tin containing the store’s Queen Anne tea and clotted cream digestive biscuits to enjoy over the Diamond Jubilee weekend.”

-Kate’s outfit for the Fortnum and Mason visit:
+Kate’s outfit for the Fortnum & Mason visit:

-With thanks to What Kate Wore, we can share this tweet from Simon Perry of the People magazine, which explains that Kate picked the jacket up for a bargain price:
+According to Simon Perry of People magazine, Kate picked the jacket up for a bargain price:

-Back to Kate’s: the Duchess pinned daffodils to her coat in celebration of St. David’s Day.
+The Duchess pinned daffodils to her coat in celebration of St. David’s Day.
 St. David is the patron saint of Wales and the daffodil symbol is associated with Welsh heritage.
-They also symbolise the Spring and to me, they seem very cheery; a clear sign the winter is over!

-On to Kate’s feet: you may recognise she’s wearing her Rupert Sanderson Malone heels, which are a grey suede colour.
+You may recognise Kate’s wearing her Rupert Sanderson Malone heels, which are a grey suede colour.
 Kate wore these shoes back in June to the Order of the Garter service.
 They’re still available to buy on the Rupert Sanderson website.

-Anna from My Small Obsessions shared that Kate chose to wear her Hope Egg earrings from Links of London.
+Kate chose to wear her Hope Egg earrings from Links of London.
 The earrings are still available to buy from Links of London and cost £275.00.
-Click here to see them on the Links of London website.